wjjameslee/lolmastery/README.md

 ###Features:
 1. Determine a summoner's basic info from JSON encoded Riot Games API
-2. Deliver analysis on a summoner's **best** champion, measured by the greatest Mastery Points
+2. Delivers analysis on a summoner's **best** champion, indicative of the champion with the most Mastery Points
 3. Produce a sliding puzzle, which depicts *that champion*.
 For entertainment purposes!

 ###BUGS/ERRORS: